Do you love houseplants? They liven up any home and bring a touch of nature indoors.

 These insects that live on Indoor plants breed rapidly and can quickly become an infestation.

-Thrips also damage flowers by cutting off the plant’s pollen supply, resulting in flowers that do not open or droop prematurely, as well as discoloration and early death of buds.
+Thrips also damage flowers by cutting off the plant’s pollen supply, resulting in flowers that do not open or droop prematurely, discoloration, and early death of buds.

 Besides eating tissue from plants, thrips may feed on fungi and organic debris in the soil.

-It is possible to identify a thrip infestation by simply looking for their tiny black bodies running across stems and flower parts if it is necessary to determine what type of insect is present on your plant.
+If necessary, you can identify a thrip infestation by simply looking for its tiny black bodies running across stems and flower parts.
+This will help you determine what type of insect is present in your plant.

 To eliminate these types of insects that live on Indoor plants, use an insecticidal soap or apply neem oil to the affected areas twice a week until their numbers have been reduced significantly or no longer show up during inspections done randomly over several weeks or months.